Bictole/Fraud_Detection/README.md

 ## Dataset

 The dataset is not in the repository.
-It is the [IEEE CIS Fraud Detection contest 2019](https://www.kaggle.com/c/ieee-fraud-detection/data) : the dataset entails user information as well as transaction information, linked together with a
+It is the [IEEE CIS Fraud Detection contest 2019](https://www.kaggle.com/c/ieee-fraud-detection/data) : the dataset entails user information as well as transaction information, linked together with a TransactionID.

-TransactionID.
+The objective of this notebook is twofold:

-The dataset is built with **real traffic** and **up-to-date attacks**.
-These data come from several netflow v9 collectors strategically located in the network of a spanish ISP.
-It is composed of two differentiated sets of data that are previously split in weeks.
+• Deploy data analysis for fraud **detection** in a highly incomplete dataset

-A precise analysis of the dataset is available on [this](https://nesg.ugr.es/nesg-ugr16/dataset_AuthorVersionFinal.pdf) paper.
+• Perform **anomaly detection** using **IsolationForest** and **Local Outlier Factor (LOF)** algorithm and evaluate their complementarity for *unsupervised* anomaly detection

 ## Analysis

-The analysis is made with python on the `MLSECU_SG_AL_VS.ipynb` notebook.
+The analysis is made with python on the `Secu&IA - Lab session 1 – anomaly detection.ipynb` notebook.
 We are going through the whole analysis process, with the **dataset exploration**, the **cleaning**, the **feature engineering**, **statistical analysis**, **visualization** and finally the **machine learning** part.

 ## Results